-You get to the 4th or 5th date and you aren’t showing the affection that the date wants.
+You get to the 4th or 5th date and you aren’t showing the affection that your date wants.

 You are still acting with the same rigidness that you were showing between the 1st and 3rd date.

-By the 4th or 5th date, the date feels that they have reached a point where you should be more relaxed and affectionate with them.
+By the 4th or 5th date, your date feels like they have reached a point where you should be more relaxed and affectionate with them.